LDPC Codes with Local and Global Decoding: Decoding Analysis

 \begin{example} Consider an LDPCL ensemble characterized by

-Using \eqref{eq:design rate2}, \eqref{eq:1D th numeric} and \eqref{eq:numerical th2}, the design rate is $R=0.5571$, the local decoding threshold is $\epsilon_L^*=0.1112$, and the global decoding threshold is $\epsilon_G^*=0.35$.
-Figure~\ref{Fig:DE} illustrates the 2D-DE equations in \eqref{eq:2D DE1}-\eqref{eq:2D DE3} for three different bit erasure probabilities: $0.33,0.35,0.37$, from left to right, respectively.
+Using \eqref{eq:design rate2} and \eqref{eq:1D th numeric}, the design rate is $R=0.5571$ and the local decoding threshold is $\epsilon_L^*=0.1112$.
+By calculating the arguments in \eqref{eq:numerical th2}, the global decoding threshold is $\epsilon_G^*=\min\{0.35,0.4168\}=0.35$ (better rates are achieved in the next section, and these degree distributions are given to graphically exemplify the results derived so far).
+Figure~\ref{Fig:DE} illustrates the 2D-DE equations in \eqref{eq:2D DE1}-\eqref{eq:2D DE3} for three different erasure probabilities: $0.33,0.35,0.37$, from left to right, respectively.
 When the channel's erasure probability is $\epsilon=0.33$, there are no $(f,g)$-fixed points -- the decoding process ends successfully, and when $\epsilon=0.37$, there are two $(f,g)$-fixed points, $(0.335,0.3202)$ and $(0.2266,0.1795)$ -- the decoding process gets stuck at $(0.335,0.3202)$.
 When $\epsilon=0.35=\epsilon_G^*$, there is exactly one $(f,g)$-fixed point at $(0.27,0.237)$, and the dashed and dotted lines osculate. \end{example}

+\begin{remark} As mentioned in Section~\ref{Sec:Intro}, the complexity advantage of local-decoding LDPCL codes over global-decoding ordinary LDPC codes comes from 1) a sub-block is factor $ M $ smaller than the full block, and 2) lower local node degrees.
+For the BEC, counting edges in the Tanner graph is a good approximation of the decoding complexity, thus we now perform a comparison between the number of edges in the local code, denoted by $ |E_L| $, and the number of edges in a full-block LDPC code, denoted by $ |E| $.
+It is known that if the number of variable nodes in the graph is $ n $ and their degree distribution is given by $ \lambda(\cdot) $, then the number of edges is given by $ n/\!\int_0^1 \lambda $.
+Hence the ratio between the number of local and global edges is